 Why Can't My Child Stop Gaming?

-Games are designed by thousands of engineers to be irresistible — your child isn't weak, they're facing technology built to keep them playing.
-I help families find what actually works because I've lived gaming addiction myself.
+Games are built by thousands of engineers to be irresistible — your child isn't weak, they're facing technology built to keep them playing.
+I help families find what actually works because I've been where your child is — I didn't realise I had a problem until I checked the UK criteria.
 Most experts focus on prevention OR intervention.
 I handle both — whether you're setting up gaming for the first time or your child is already showing addiction signs.

 Fortnite • Roblox • Minecraft • YouTube Gaming